Famous Dave's Excellent Q3 2017

 Source: Guru Focus

 Finally, the technicals are lining up nicely, too.
-I fully expect DAVE to suprass the $5 mark in the near future.
+I fully expect DAVE to surpass the $5 mark in the near future.

 Disclosure: I am/we are long DAVE.